WELCOME TO IDVA'S VETERAN RESOURCE HUB

 - Celebrate Recovery is a Christ-centered recovery program that is a safe place for attendees to discuss their struggles.
 You can find a location near you

 - YES to Vets Yoga offers yoga sessions for veterans and their families at no cost.
-The locations are in Speedway, Nora, and Pike Township
+The locations are in Speedway, Nora, the Benjamin Harrison YMCA and the Pike Township YMCA.

 - Little Red Door works with children and adults who have been diagnosed with cancer.
 They offer many different resources and events throughout the year, to include a Family Camp for children (under 18) who've been diagnosed with cancer and live in Indiana.
 This camp focuses on family connection and has many different activities such as swimming, archery, rock climbing and much more